 - The following Scripture gives the authorization for this step: “...if you confess with your mouth, ‘Jesus is Lord,’ and believe in your heart that God raised him from the dead, you will be saved.”
 (Romans 10:9)

 Suggestions for what to do next

-- If you prayed the above prayer or your version, I would love to hear from you.
-You may contact me as to report your decision or to share any question or comment that you have for me.
+- If you sincerely and personally prayed to God to repent of your sins and to accept Jesus as Lord in your life, I would love to hear from you.
+You may contact me at email@example.com to report your decision or to share any question or comment that you have for me.

-- Check the following link for further helpful guidance and instruction as you begin your new life in Jesus: Your new life in Christ by Disciple Bob (on this website).
+- Check the following links for further helpful guidance and instruction as you begin your new life in Jesus: Living by the Spirit and Your new life in Christ by Disciple Bob (on this website).

 - Begin a personal study and daily reading of the Bible.
 You might well start with the Gospel of John in the New Testament.

 - Get actively involved in a local church where you can share with others your personal commitment to Jesus and grow in your new life of faith through worship, service, study, and fellowship with other Christians.

 The above Scripture quotations are taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION.
 Copyright © 1973, 1978, 1984 by International Bible Society.
 Used by permission of Zondervan Publishing House.